 Study Abroad?
-Top 20 Need-To-Knows To Travel Smart
+Top 20 Need-To-Knows to Travel Smart

 Hello Readers.
-Thanks for getting onboard with Dolphin Education Consultancy.
+Thanks for getting on board with Dolphin Education Consultancy.

 As an international student, it can be a bit overwhelming to study abroad, especially if it's your first time in a foreign country.
-Recent studies show that the majority of students who choose to study abroad are under graduates!!
+Recent studies show that the majority of students who choose to study abroad are

-From visa’s and health insurance to bank accounts and tuition fees, we have a lot to consider before deciding to study abroad.
-We have broken down all these processes into a step by step guide.
+From visas and health insurance to bank accounts and tuition fees, we have a lot to consider before deciding to study abroad.
+We have broken down all these processes into a step-by-step guide.

-Here are the top 20 things you need to make sure before making the leap across the pond.
+Here are the top 20 things you need to make sure of before making the leap across the pond.

 1. PLAN YOUR FUNDING AND SCHOLARSHIPS:

-- Also, you will need to provide evidence that you can cover your course fee as well as living expenses while studying abroad.
+- Also, you will need to provide evidence that you can cover your course fee as well as your living expenses while studying abroad.

-2. SEARCH OUT ALUMNI / LOCAL CONNECTIONS:
+2. SEARCH OUT ALUMNI AND LOCAL CONNECTIONS:

-- If possible, talk to the alumni of the study abroad programs to get an idea of successes and struggles from their experience.
+- If possible, talk to the alumni of the study abroad programmes to get an idea of their successes and struggles.

 3. ORGANISE ALL THE NECESSARY TRAVEL DOCUMENTS: